How to block IP addresses & users from your website

 The script above should preferably be included in the root folder of all the JS files like index.js.

 When you add a user’s unique visitor ID to a ban list with Fingerprint, it’s difficult for them to circumvent it unless they frequently switch devices.
-Fingerprint provides an open-source and paid solution for fingerprinting your users, with 99.5% accuracy.
+Fingerprint provides an open-source and paid solution for fingerprinting your users, with industry-leading accuracy.

 Conclusion